IBM-Cloud/docs-services/services/ArriaNLG/index.md

 ## Connecting the service to your application

-In the Bluemix console, once you have added your credentials in the Add Service form for the Natural Language Generation APIs service, you click the **Create** button.
+In the IBM Cloud console, once you have added your credentials in the Add Service form for the Natural Language Generation APIs service, you click the **Create** button.
 After that, you should see the service in your Dashboard.

 Now you connect the Natural Language Generation APIs service to your application, then restage your application.
 1. Click the service name in your Services list.